 Medical providers are quick to point out that many people take pain medications at the proper dosage, under the direction of their doctors, and they stop using the medications when the pain has abated.
 These people may, however, keep their pain medications accessible, just in case the pain returns.
 They may have a significant amount of medications in the bathroom cupboard, for example, just waiting to be abused by curious family members, friends and house guests.
 This sort of experimentation and diversion of a legitimate prescription is surprisingly common.

+The Office of Applied Studies reports that of people who were dependent on painkillers, 37.5 percent obtained the drugs from a friend or relative at no cost and 19.9 percent bought the drugs from a friend or relative.
 In other words, a significant amount of people who are addicted to painkillers don’t have a prescription for the drugs, but they know someone else who does.
 There are some people, however, who begin taking pain medications for a legitimate purpose and then develop a severe addiction issue as a result.

 Modern painkillers are often closely related to opium or heroin.
 The active ingredient in these drugs crosses into the brain and attaches to specific receptors.
 When the drug is attached in this manner, the brain is fooled into thinking that something wonderful is about to occur, and it sends out a series of chemicals in response to prepare the person for the great thing that is to occur.
 When the drugs are taken properly, this response may be muted, allowing the person to feel a mild sense of happiness or euphoria.
 But, when the drugs are crushed or dissolved in water, they are allowed to enter the body rapidly, and the sensation may be incredibly strong.